KvLetsCode/YC_DIRECTORY/README.md

 * **UI & Styling**

   * TailwindCSS for responsive layouts
-  * DaisyUI for quick styling and consistent design
+  * ShadCnUI for quick styling and consistent design

 * **Interactivity**